SLC-100 Bilingual Assessment I (0 credits)

 Prerequisite(s): Other information: Consent of instructor to enroll.

-SLC-403 Advanced Grammar & Composition (3 credits)
+SLC-403 Advanced Grammar, Composition & Linguist (3 credits)

-In this advanced course, the student has the opportunity to observe and demonstrate standard use of the Spanish language.
+Students observe and demonstrate standard use of the Spanish language.
 They interact in Spanish using appropriate linguistic skills, and demonstrates quality and consistency in written performance, focusing on the integration of standard structural usage (including word forms and accents) and cultural idiom.
 For the bilingual native speaker, this course provides the opportunity to reexamine and refine patterns of usage in a variety of linguistic and cultural situations.
 This course requires 8-12 hrs of service learning in the community.
 Fulfills SLC capstone requirement.

-SLC-466 Hispanic Civilization (4 credits)
+SLC-466 Hispanic Languages, Cultures & Civiliztn (4 credits)

-Offered in Spring Term only.
-The course is a focused study of significant aspects of Hispanic civilization in Spain, Latin America and the United States.
+A focused study of significant aspects of Hispanic civilization in Spain, Latin America and the United States.
 Readings, class discussions and spoken and written work are in Spanish.
 Topics will rotate and may include: sociolinguistics, immigration and human rights, food in literature, medicine in literature, and Afro-Hispanic music and dance.

-Prerequisite(s): SLC-303 or waived per SLC-100 Placement Assessment
+Prerequisite(s): SLC 303 or waived per SLC-100 Placement Assessment

 SLC-497 Independent Study (0 credits)